 Ontario EcoSchools is an environmental education and certification program for grades K-12 that helps school communities develop both ecological literacy and environmental practices to become environmentally responsible citizens and reduce the ecological footprint of schools.

-Schools may apply to be certified as an EcoSchool through an annual certification process which assesses and recognizes accomplishments awarding points in six key areas of achievement.
-Schools receive points for five areas of consideration which must be complete to obtain an EcoSchools certification.
-These five areas include: teamwork and leadership, energy conservation, waste minimization, school ground greening, curriculum connections to the environment, and environmental stewardship.
+Schools may apply to be certified as an EcoSchool through an annual certification process which assesses and recognizes accomplishments awarding points in key areas of achievement.
+Schools receive points for teamwork and leadership, energy conservation, waste minimization, school ground greening, curriculum connections to the environment, and environmental stewardship.

 Schools from the CDSBEO first began applying to become certified as an Ontario EcoSchool in 2009.
 That year, three elementary and three secondary schools became certified.
 Since then, applications from the Board have grown exponentially each year.

 For the 2019-2020 school year, all CDSBEO schools are EcoSchool certified at either the bronze, silver, gold or platinum level.